eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 	- WebGL is a JavaScript API for rendering interactive 2D and 3D graphics within any compatible web browser without the use of plug-ins.
 WebGL is fully integrated with other web standards, allowing GPU-accelerated usage of physics, image processing, and effects in the HTML canvas.
 	- WebGPU is the working name for a potential web standard and JavaScript API for accelerated graphics and compute, aiming to provide "modern 3D graphics and computation capabilities".
 	- WebGPU is the successor to WebGL bringing the advancements of this new class of modern APIs to the Web.
 WebGPU unlocks a lot of new GPU programming possibilities in the browser.
 It better reflects how modern GPU hardware works, while also laying a foundation for more advanced GPU capabilities in the future.
 + skill set:
+	- Futurewei focuses research on advanced information and communications technology (ICT) domains that will benefit an intelligent and digital society.
+By focusing on open innovation, we aim to advance these technologies into real world solutions through standardization, open source collaboration and partnering with industrial ecosystems.
+Over the next 5 to 10 years, these new technologies can truly digitize our traditional industries and rapidly advance us towards the future.
+	- The candidate will join the Graphics team to explore and define the next-generation 2D/3D graphics framework for future OS and application development platforms.
+The work may also include collaboration with the open source community on architecture and implementation.
+	- The candidate will help improve, design and implement the architecture of a modern graphics framework, touch the full graphic stack from UI to driver, and tackle challenging open problems in the computer graphics domain.
+	- Master/Ph.D. on Computer Graphics/Computer Vision/Image Processing/Computational Photography
+	- Experiences in GPU/GPGPU programming, proficient in at least one of the major GPU APIs (Vulkan, DirectX 11-12, Metal, OpenGL)
+	- Experiences in C/C++ programing language
+	- Good communications skills and a team player
+	- Strong programming skills, and strong problem-solving skills.
+	- Experiences in GPU driver programming
+	- Publications in top graphics/vision conferences and journals
+	- Knowledge on rendering engine architectures
+	- Experiences in application frameworks on different OS (Windows, Mac, iOS, Android)
+	- Strong mathematical background
++ skill set:
 	- BLAH.
 + skill set: